-Friends of marine killed in Kabul speak about the pain, loss
+‘We are all devastated’: Friends honor Omaha Marine killed in Kabul airport attack

 McCormick sent Cpl.
 Page a text a couple of weeks ago.
 He was worried about his friend serving in Afghanistan.

-“I feel like something was telling me something bad was going to happened because I don’t send those texts unless I’m genuinely concerned for them,” said.
+“I feel like something was telling me something bad was going to happened because I don’t send those texts unless I’m genuinely concerned for them,” he said.

-“At first I didn’t believe it,” said Dave Kaewkampol.
-“I just woke up and got a call.
+“At first, I didn’t believe it,” Dave Kaewkampol said.
+“I just woke up and got a call.”

 Having served in the Marines himself, Kaewkampol has pride in his friend following.